Conveniently Located to Serve Phoenix, Scottsdale, Mesa, and Tempe

 Botox before and after by Dr. David Hecht

-Botox is best for those showing the earliest signs of aging.
-Any lines or wrinkles in the upper half of the face, such as forehead wrinkles or crow’s feet, are the perfect target for Botox.
+Botox injections are best for those showing the earliest signs of aging.
+Any lines or wrinkles in the upper half of the face, such as forehead wrinkles or crow’s feet around the eyes, are the perfect target for Botox.
+It can also be used to treat chin wrinkles and harsh vertical neck bands.

 Choosing Botox has a number of benefits: